The type of fabric your bedding is made from can have a big impact on your comfort and sleep quality. Thread count and fabric weave also play a role.

 Cotton

-Cotton bedding fabric is one of the most popular and classic options for home textiles.
+bedding fabric is one of the most popular and classic options for home textiles.
 The material is durable, affordable, soft to the touch and breathable, making it perfect for all seasons.

 Sheets made with cotton are available in a variety of weaves, including percale and sateen.
 Each type of sheet has its own unique feel and benefits, depending on the type of cotton used and the thread count.